 Onishi went on to detail JAL’s strategy.
 The airline is facing shrinking domestic markets.
 Short haul international flights to Korea and China are stable but are moving to the Low Cost Carrier segment like AirAsia Japan, and to Chinese airlines.
 Medium and long haul routes are where JAL wants to focus and India factors in to these plans.

-We we asked about JAL tapping in to the large India to US West Coast market, Onishi explained that JAL already had very high passenger load factors on its trans-Pacific flights, that too from high yield markets like Japan, which makes the airline uncompetitive in low yield markets like India.
+We asked about JAL tapping in to the large India to US West Coast market, Onishi explained that JAL already had very high passenger load factors on its trans-Pacific flights, that too from high yield markets like Japan, which makes the airline uncompetitive in low yield markets like India.

 Despite this the Chairman is positive on the growth of Japan Airlines’ services to India.